jetstreamapp/jetstream/apps/docs/docs/getting-started/getting-started.md

 import OrgTroubleshootingTable from './\_org-troubleshooting-table.mdx';

-Jetstream is the **swiss army knife** of working with and administering Salesforce.
-We know that once you start using Jetstream, you'll wonder how you ever got on without it.
+Jetstream is the most advanced toolkit for working with and administering Salesforce.
+We know that once you start using Jetstream, you'll wonder how you ever got on without it!

 If you have questions or want to talk with a human, you can reach support by emailing [support@getjetstream.app](mailto:support@getjetstream.app).